Olesj-Bilous/logos/linear-algebra/categories/analysis.md

 ##### Continuity

-A function $f$ is continuous at a limit point $c$ if
+A function $f$ is continuous at a limit point $c$ of its domain if

 $$
     \lim_{x\to c} f(x)=f(c).
 $$

-If the function is continuous at every point of an interval $I$ then it is continuous on that interval.
+A function that is continuous at every point of an interval is said to be continuous over that interval.

 #### Weierstrass theorem